dymensionxyz/dymension-connect/README.md

 - **`disconnect`**: Indicates the user has disconnected their wallet.
 Use this message to clear user data from your UI or revert to a default state.
 - **`tx-response`**: Returns the outcome of a transaction broadcast that you initiated with the `executeTx` message.
 The response may contain details of the successfully broadcasted transaction (`event.data.response`) or an error message (`event.data.error`).
 - **`notification`**: Passes along any notification messages from the widget (`event.data.messages`).
 You can log or display these notifications in your UI as needed.
+- **`wallet-error`**: Notifies your application of an error that occurred during a wallet connection attempt.
+You can handle these errors by displaying a user-friendly message, logging for debugging, etc.

 Listening for these messages and implementing corresponding actions in your application ensures a seamless and responsive experience for users interacting with the Dymension Connect Widget.